Struct rope::Rope

 fn split(self, index: uint) -> (Rope, Rope)

-s to the left and right of the split.
+Returns the pair of Ropes to the left and right of the split.

 Failure

-is not a valid character boundary.
+If index is not a valid character boundary.

 Example